 The work is the hard part, that’s why people avoid it.
 You have to do the reading.
 You have to talk to competent people and understand their arguments.
 You have to think about the key variables and how they interact over time.
 You have to listen and chase down arguments that run counter to your views.
 You have to think about how you might be fooling yourself.
-You have to see the issue through multiple perspectives.
+You have to see the issue from multiple perspectives.
+You have to think.
 You need to become your most intelligent critic and have the intellectual honesty to kill some of your best-loved ideas.

 As Rabbi Moses ben Maimon (1135–1204), commonly known as Maimonides, said: “Teach thy tongue to say I do not know, and thou shalt progress.”

-Great thinkers, like Charles Darwin, did the work necessary to hold an opinion.
+Great thinkers, like Charles Darwin, did the work.
 And it’s one of the biggest reasons he’s buried at Westminster Abbey.

 They were chauffeurs — they knew the memorized answer.
 They couldn’t answer the next question.
 We’re all chauffeurs in some aspects of our lives.
 This is why understanding your circle of competence is so critical to living a rational life.

 Doing the work means you can’t make up your mind with a high degree of confidence right away.

 Doing the work forces you to challenge your beliefs because you have to argue from both sides.
 You become the somewhat impartial judge.
 What’s on trial is your opinion.